collapsed-stacks/startups/questions/12754/why-did-you-fail.md

 - tagged: `entrepreneurship`
 - score: -1

-<p>I know this will be a question which will be unpleasent to anwer, but I will ask it anyway.
+I know this will be a question which will be unpleasent to anwer, but I will ask it anyway.
 A  general wisdom of start-ups is to fail fast but never to fail twice.
-Because you can learn from mistakes much more then from successes. </p>
+Because you can learn from mistakes much more then from successes.

-<p>Now my question for you: Where and why did you fail? </p>
+Now my question for you: Where and why did you fail?

 ## Answer 12755